Avantgarde95/avant-assignment-movie-awards/README.md

-# DailyPay Front End Engineering Challenge

-My implementation
+### What I did

+- Enable TypeScript and Emotion
+- Implement whole UI
+- Select movies
+- Show the selected movies on the modal
+- Responsive layout

+### Screenshots

+On large screen

 ![Screenshot1](Screenshot1.png)

 ![Screenshot2](Screenshot2.png)

+On small screen

 ![Screenshot3](Screenshot3.png)

 ---

+# DailyPay Front End Engineering Challenge

 Welcome Candidate and thank you for taking the time to complete the DailyPay take-home challenge for our senior frontend engineer position